Chaotic Noncoherent SWIPT in Multi-Functional RIS-Aided Systems: Introduction

 \section{Introduction}

 \lettrine[lines=2]{W}{ith} sustainability and scalability coming out as two significant challenges for implementing the fifth generation (5G) and beyond wireless technology, worldwide research initiatives are increasingly exploring innovative solutions such as simultaneous wireless information and power transfer (SWIPT) \cite{psomas6g}.
-The authors in \cite{chaosexp1} experimentally demonstrate that signals with high peak-to-average-power-ratio, like chaotic signals, provide higher wireless power transfer (WPT) efficiency.
-The work in \cite{wcl2} proposes an analytical framework for chaotic WPT, which supports the above observation.
-The authors in \cite{jstsp} investigate a noncoherent differential chaos shift keying (DCSK)-based framework and propose WPT optimal transmit waveform designs.
+The authors in \cite{chaosexp1} experimentally demonstrate that signals with high peak-to-average-power-ratio, such as chaotic signals, provide higher wireless power transfer (WPT) efficiency.
+Moreover, the work in \cite{wcl2} proposes an analytical framework for chaotic WPT, which supports the above observation.
+Furthermore, the authors in \cite{jstsp} investigate a noncoherent differential chaos shift keying (DCSK)-based framework and propose WPT optimal transmit waveform designs.
+Hence, to exploit this additional advantage for both information and power transfer, we choose DCSK-based waveforms to explore its implications for SWIPT.
 The study in \cite{chaoswipt4} proposes various link selection schemes in a relay-based DCSK-SWIPT network and the authors in \cite{twc} investigate a DCSK-based multi-antenna receiver architecture for SWIPT.